Eat your Vegan Treats, Save the World!

 One slice of cake at a time.

 If I told you that eating a cupcake could save the lives of hundreds of thousands of species of animals, plants, rainforests and ecosystems, would you do it?
 Well that wasn’t a hard question, you are probably eating a cupcake, brownie or doughnut right now.
 But I am not talking any cupcake, I am talking about one without animal products.
 Yes, by replacing dairy and eggs with their non animal counterparts: soy, margarine and starches, you are directly saving the lives of cows and chickens used in their direct production, and indirectly, the environment and habitats of thousands of other exotic animal species and plants.
-It’s easy to avoid the extremity of the destruction: cows and chickens make milk and eggs, and then they make my desserts taste delicious.
-But look deeper, when sourcing the eggs, butter and milk you see a very different reality.

 Beyond Our Plates